Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 * The Nextor kernel base file.
 This file contains the kernel common code, that is, the "Banks 0-(K-1)" portion shown in Figure 3.
 Its bank switching code is for the ASCII16 mapper (the original mapper used by the MSX-DOS 2 kernel).

 * The device driver file.
-It must be created conforming to the rules and structure detailed in section 4.
+It must be created conforming to the rules and structure detailed in _[4.
+Nextor driver structure](#4-nextor-driver-structure)_.
 Its size must be exactly 16080 bytes (16K minus the size of the page 0 code minus the size of the bank switching code).
 If the driver spans across more than one bank, this applies to each bank.

 * The bank switching code file (only if the mapper to be used by the target hardware is not ASCII16).
 This code depends on the mapping type supported by the ROM cartridge where the complete kernel will be burned.
 Compiled bank switching code files are provided for the ASCII8 and ASCII16 mappers; for other type of mappers, custom code files must be made, following the rules detailed in _[3.3.
 Rules for the bank switching code](#33-rules-for-the-bank-switching-code)_.

-NOTE: ROM mappers that work with 8K banks instead of 16K banks are supported only if it is possible to select the bank visible at the first half of page 1 (4000h-5FFFh) by writing a single byte in a memory mapped port with a LD(xxxx),A instruction.
+**Note:** ROM mappers that work with 8K banks instead of 16K banks are supported only if it is possible to select the bank visible at the first half of page 1 (4000h-5FFFh) by writing a single byte in a memory mapped port with a `LD(xxxx),A` instruction.
 This is the case of ASCII8, for example.

 * Optionally, the code that will be placed in the 1K unused space at banks 0 and 3 (see _[4.7.1.
 The free space at kernel main bank](#471-the-free-space-at-kernel-main-bank)_ for more details).

 The procedure for creating the complete Nextor kernel ROM file consists basically of appending the driver code to the kernel base file, and then patching the resulting file with the appropriate bank switching code.
-This can be done manually, or by using the MKNEXROM utility.
+This can be done manually, or by using the `mknexrom` utility.
 Both options are explained below.

 ### 3.1.
 Manual creation

 In order to manually create a complete Nextor ROM file, the following recipe must be followed.
 The file positions mentioned are zero based.

-1. Create a copy of the kernel base file (NEXTOR.BASE.DAT).
+1. Create a copy of the kernel base file, `Nextor-3.x.x-beta1.base.dat` or any of its variants (e.g. `Nextor-3.x.x-beta1.base.CTRL_INV.dat`).

 2. Append the page 0 code at the end of the file.
 This code can be simply copied from the first 255 bytes of the kernel base file itself.